cilium/cilium/Documentation/contributing/development/debugging.rst

 ..
 Note::

-    Be sure to run cilium monitor on the same node as the pod being debugged!
+    Be sure to run cilium-dbg monitor on the same node as the pod being debugged!

 .. code-block:: shell-session

-    $ kubectl exec pod/cilium-sbp8v -n kube-system -- cilium monitor --related-to 3459
+    $ kubectl exec pod/cilium-sbp8v -n kube-system -- cilium-dbg monitor --related-to 3459
     Listening for events on 4 CPUs with 64x4096 of shared memory Press Ctrl-C to quit
     level=info msg="Initializing dissection cache..." subsys=monitor